polaris-73/polaris-73.github.io/README.md

-I am an undergraduate student in Computer Science at University of Illinois Urbana-Champaign, advised by Prof. [Bo Li](https://aisecure.github.io).
+I am an incoming Ph.D. student in Computer Science at Harvard University, advised by Prof. [Hima Lakkaraju](https://himalakkaraju.github.io).
+Before that, I was an undergraduate student in Computer Science at University of Illinois Urbana-Champaign, where I was fortunate to be advised by Prof. [Bo Li](https://aisecure.github.io).

 **Research Interests**: My current research interests is **Trustworthy Machine Learning**.